BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

 .. image:: pics/cifar10.png

-The dataset consists of 60000 RGB images of size 32x32 pixels.
+The CIFAR-10 dataset consists of 60000 RGB images of size 32x32.
 There are 6000 images per class and the dataset is split into 50000 training images and 10000 test images.
 For more details see the `Tech report  <https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf>`_.

-Here we show how to use **nuts-flow/ml** and `Keras <https://keras.io/>`_ to train a network for this task.
-For readability we ommit the imports but the complete code and more examples can be found under `nutsml/examples <https://github.com/maet3608/nuts-ml/blob/master/nutsml/examples/cifar/cnn_train.py>`_.
+In the following we will show how to use **nuts-flow/ml** and `Keras <https://keras.io/>`_ to train a Convolutional Neural Network (CNN) on the CIFAR-10 data.
+For readability some code will be omitted (e.g. import statements) but the complete code and more examples can be found under
+`nutsml/examples <https://github.com/maet3608/nuts-ml/blob/master/nutsml/examples/cifar/cnn_train.py>`_.